 “What does the lava do?”

-K glanced at Rose and D, silently asking how much he should tell V. He didn’t want to be the reason she had nightmares.
+Carl glanced at Rose and Don, silently asking how much he should tell Daisy.
+He didn’t want to be the reason she had nightmares.
 With a shrug of their shoulders, they seemed to be ok with how the conversation was going so far.
 “Well, it lights up the inside of a cave,” he told her.

 “And probably provides heating through thermal mass effect and convection,” I added helpfully.

-V looked at me like I’d just spoken out of turn.
-It was K who was weaving this incredibly scary story, and she was riveted.
+Daisy looked at me like I’d just spoken out of turn.
+It was Carl who was weaving this incredibly scary story, and she was riveted.
+My input wasn’t necessary.

-“Hey, K. Can you, um, please tell me something else scary.
-From the Temple of DOOOOOOM.”
+“Hey, Carl.
+Can you, um, please tell me something else scary.
+From the Temple of DOOOOOOM,” she asked innocently.

 “Well, in the Temple of DOOOOOOM, there are some stones that glow bright red and the bad guy wants all of them so he can keep doing bad things.”

-“Well, he makes kids do all sorts of chores for him,” K said, deftly avoiding saying they were child slaves.
+“Well, he makes kids do all sorts of chores for him,” Carl said, deftly avoiding saying they were child slaves.

-At the end of the night, Rose, D, and V packed up her ponies and left.
+At the end of the night, Rose, Don, and Daisy packed up her ponies and left.
 Before they had pulled out of our neighborhood, I got a text from Rose.
-“V wants you to know she wants to see K again.
-I know it’s been 30 seconds.”
+“Daisy wants you to know she wants to see Carl again.
+I know, it’s been 30 seconds.”